Difference between GET and POST

 Example: http://localhost/sample/confirm.php?name=%E5%B1%B1%E7%94%B0%E5%A4%AA%E9%83%8E&age=22

-The "?" marks the beginning of the parameter.
+"?" marks the beginning of a parameter.

 POST Features